eDO-community/eDO_moveit/README.md

 # eDO moveit package

-This package plans trajectories of eDO robots.
+This package plans trajectories of eDO robots and their electric gripper.
 It works either with a fake (simulated) robot or with an actual eDO.

 ![Edo moveit screen](img/screen.png)